Back in August last year we launched our new Gaslands conversion range!

 Even only doing the bare minimum and just taking old cars to stick parts onto (no dismantling to get to the inside, no paint stripping etc) you can still create some cool looking apocalypse cars!

 This car includes some of our mixed armour plating parts from the official Gaslands range on the sides and top, but most of it was done just with random Anvil bits!
-On the back you can see our Modern Ammo Boxes and the guns are made using Phase Cannons.
+On the back you can see our Modern Crates and Boxes and the guns are made using Phase Cannons.
 The skull hood ornament is from our Plain Banners sprue.

 As well as parts from the Anvil armour plating on the sides and front, this car also uses part of the field gun platform clipped down with mesh layered underneath to sit around the windows.
 Parts from the Mega Powered Punchy Fists are on the front underside and spikes from any of the banners/flags sprues are at the front of the roof.